- Policy Statement

 A Category B staff member is entitled to accrue Personal/Carer’s Leave on full pay for each completed four (4) week period of continuous service at the rate of 1/26 of the number of nominal hours worked by the staff member during that four (4) week period.
 A full-time staff member will normally accrue up to ten (10) days paid Personal/Carer’s Leave per twelve (12) months of continuous paid service.
 The Carer’s Leave component of Personal/Carer’s Leave is ten (10) days per annum, which has accrued from 1 January 2010.

-4.1.3 Category C includes all Casual Staff, including casual Academic and Professional Staff, sessional staff, and casual Teachers in Centres.
+All Casual Staff, including casual Academic and Professional Staff, sessional staff, and casual Teachers in Centres.

 A casual staff member is entitled to a period of up to two (2) days’ Unpaid Carer’s Leave for each permissible occasion when a member of the staff member’s immediate family or household requires care or support during such a period because of:

 - an unexpected emergency affecting the member.

 Under the National Employment Standards, staff members accrue a minimum of ten (10) days Personal/Carer’s leave per annum from 1 January 2010.
 This leave is uncapped and, subject to evidentiary requirements, staff members are able to access the NES component (ie ten (10) days per annum accrued from 1 January 2010) of their total accrued Personal/Carer’s leave.
 The Agreement’s provisions of twenty(20) days personal leave per annum operate in parallel with staff members’ NES entitlements but not so as to give staff members a double benefit (see S55(6)(a) of the Fair Work Act, 2009).

 Staff engaged for a specific fraction of a full-time appointment are entitled to the amount of leave available on a pro-rata basis, relative to that staff member’s fraction of employment.